Live freely, that’s everyone’s dream right?

 Decide if they are important.
 Delete those that are not.
 (Notice that I put those checks and cross marks beside each item on my “Procrastination” area?)

-Write down things that you fear but somehow have to tackle.
+Things that you fear but somehow have to tackle belong to this category.

 For example, you are going to do a presentation in 2 weeks and it starts to get on your nerves.